jesseyuen/glitch-govuk-prototype-kit/README.md

 2. Pay attention to the Console window.
 You will know that the installation is nearly finished if it asks you *"Do you give permission for the kit to send anonymous usage data? (y/N)"*
 3. Type *y* or *n* and press enter and wait for it to finish building your prototype
 4. You will know if the setup is finished if a window showing your prototype appears, yessssssss!! ✨
-3. We recommend you create a username and password for your prototype.
+5. We recommend you create a username and password for your prototype.
 Do this by editing the existing .env file.
 Add the [following code](https://gist.github.com/jesseyuen/fa7743da8a1e7d3082c6319326744054) to the bottom of your .env file, ensuring to personalise the username and password values
-2. Click 'Run' and see what happens!

 ## Once the project is running